Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Sequoyah Birthplace Museum - Vonore

-The Sequoyah Birthplace Museum, operated by the Eastern Band of Cherokee Indians, tells Sequoyah's story and highlights the customs, beliefs and family life of the Overhill Cherokees, along with the sadness that accompanied the Trail of Tears.
+From Tellico Plains, plan on about 30 miles, or 40 minutes, to reach Vonore.
+The Sequoyah Birthplace Museum, operated by the Eastern Band of Cherokee Indians, tells Sequoyah's story and highlights the customs, beliefs and family life of the Overhill Cherokees, along with the despair that accompanied the Trail of Tears.
 Trace Sequoyah's life and learn the details of the revolutionary Cherokee Syllabary with a reclaimed printing press.
 On-site at the museum are the Chota/Tanasi Memorials and a burial mound that pays tribute to burials that were discovered before the nearby land of Chota and Tanasi was inundated with water in 1979 by the TVA.

 Stop 1 of 1